glennhenry/cs-notes/docs/deep-learning/06-computer-vision/01-cnn/cnn.md

 The input data will be an image in the form of its pixel colors.
 Convolution process will be done into the input data, however, the filter used here is a matrix that consist of random numbers.
 The convolution process is the same as above explanation, this will produce another image.

-As explained before, these filter allows us to detect low-level patterns.
+These filter allows us to detect low-level patterns.
 The first convolution process may won't be able to capture important patterns or features.
 However, these numbers will be adjusted later to improve the detection.

 ![Convolution of a number 7 image](./convolution-layer.png)
 Source : https://youtu.be/YRhxdVk_sIs?si=ZLAexy3x4VYMjQ0E&t=347